Multivariate Generalized Hermite Subdivision Schemes: Generalized Hermite Subdivision Schemes with Interpolation Properties

 That is, for $n:=n_2-n_1>1$, we conclude from the above identity that \be e^{-i\tau_\ell\cdot \xi} [\wh{\vgu_a}(\xi)]_\ell= 2^{-n |\nu_\ell|} e^{-i\tau_\ell\cdot 2^n \xi} [\wh{\vgu_a}(2^n\xi)]_\ell+\bo(\|\xi\|^{M+1}),\quad \xi \to 0. \ee Since $\wh{\vgu_a}$ must satisfy \eqref{vgua:hsd} by item (3) of \cref{thm:hsd:mask}, we deduce from \eqref{vgua:hsd} that $e^{-i\tau_\ell\cdot \xi} [\wh{\vgu_a}(\xi)]_{\ell} =(i\xi)^{\nu_\ell} +\bo(\|\xi\|^{|\nu_\ell|+1})$ as $\xi \to 0$.
 Now using the Taylor expansion for $e^{-i\tau_\ell\cdot \xi} [\wh{\vgu_a}(\xi)]_{\ell}$ at $\xi=0$, we conclude from \eqref{vgua:theta:n} that $e^{-i \tau_\ell \cdot \xi} [\wh{\vgu_a}(\xi)]_{\ell} =(i\xi)^{\nu_\ell} +\bo(\|\xi\|^{M+1})$ as $\xi\to 0$.
 This proves \eqref{int:vgua} and item (3).

 Finally, we prove that item (3) implies item (4).
 By item (3), we conclude from \cref{thm:sd:sr} that $\sd_a \vec{\pp}_\mu=2^{-|\mu|} \vec{\pp}_\mu$.
 By \eqref{int:vgua}, \eqref{int:pmu} is a direct consequence of \cref{lem:pv}.
-The identity $\sum_{k\in \dZ} \pp_\mu(k)\phi(\cdot-k)=\sum_{k\in \Z} (\frac{(\cdot)^\mu}{\mu!}*\vgu_a)(k)\phi(\cdot-k)= \frac{(\cdot)^\mu}{\mu!}$ for all $\mu\in \ind_M$ follows directly from the same proof as in item (2) of \cref{thm:hsd:mask} (also see \citet{han03} for details).
+The identity $\sum_{k\in \dZ} \pp_\mu(k)\phi(\cdot-k)=\sum_{k\in \Z} (\frac{(\cdot)^\mu}{\mu!}*\vgu_a)(k)\phi(\cdot-k)= \frac{(\cdot)^\mu}{\mu!}$ for all $\mu\in \ind_M$ follows directly from the same proof as in item (2) of \cref{thm:hsd:mask} (also see \cite{han03} for details).
 This proves item (4).

 Conversely, suppose that item (2) holds, i.e., \eqref{int:phi} holds.
-Then the integer shifts of $\phi$ must be linearly independent and hence, both \eqref{stable} and \eqref{phi:cond0} hold.
+The generalized Hermite interpolation property in \eqref{int:phi} obviously implies that the integer shifts of $\phi$ must be linearly independent (see Subsection~\cref{lem:vgu} for details).
+It is known (e.g., see \cite[Theorem~5.2.1]{hanbook} and references therein) that the integer shifts of $\phi$ are linearly independent if and only if $\mspan\{\wh{\phi}(\xi+2\pi k) \setsp k\in \dZ\}=\C^r$ for all $\xi\in \C^d$, which automatically implies the conditions in \eqref{stable} and \eqref{phi:cond0}.
 This proves item (ii).
-By \citet[Corollary~5.1]{han03}, we must have $\sm_\infty(a)>m$ and hence by \cref{thm:converg}, the generalized Hermite subdivision scheme of type $\ind$ with mask $a$ is convergent with limiting functions in $\dCH{m}$.
-Using \eqref{int:phi} and \eqref{theta}, we deduce from \eqref{refeq:phi} that for all $k\in \dZ$ and $\ell=1,\ldots,r$,
+By \cite[Corollary~5.1]{han03}, we must have $\sm_\infty(a)>m$ and hence by \cref{thm:converg}, the generalized Hermite subdivision scheme of type $\ind$ with mask $a$ is convergent with limit functions in $\dCH{m}$.
+This proves item (i).
+Using \eqref{int:phi} and \eqref{theta}, we deduce from the refinement equation \eqref{refeq:phi} that for all $k\in \dZ$ and $\ell=1,\ldots,r$,